How Do I Set Up Priority Queuing by Separating Messages Into Multiple SQS Queues?

 export const lowPriorityQueueArn = lowPriorityQueue.arn;

-were configured, each with a visibility timeout of 30 seconds to ensure that once a message is being processed, it remains invisible to other processes for the specified duration.
-Lastly, we exported the ARNs of these queues, which can be useful for referencing these queues within other parts of your infrastructure.
+- Visibility Timeout: Each queue is configured with a visibility timeout of 30 seconds.
+This ensures that once a message is being processed, it remains invisible to other processes for the specified duration, preventing duplicate processing.

 Deploy this code